thosgood/this-weeks-finds/markdown/201-250/week203.md

 > > would look for an explicit isomorphism.
 In other words, they would line
 > > up both herds and try to match each sheep in one herd with a sheep in
 > > the other.
 But one day, along came a shepherd who invented
 > > decategorification.
-She realized one could take each herd and `count'
+She realized one could take each herd and 'count'
-> > it, setting up an isomorphism between it and some set of `numbers',
+> > it, setting up an isomorphism between it and some set of 'numbers',
-> > which were nonsense words like `one, two, three, ...' specially
+> > which were nonsense words like 'one, two, three, ...' specially
 > > designed for this purpose.
 By comparing the resulting numbers, she
 > > could show that two herds were isomorphic without explicitly
 > > establishing an isomorphism!
 In short, by decategorifying the category